blay/blay.se/edgeryders.markdown

-As said in the introduction, apart from the topics discussed on the platform, Edgeryders as a project (uppercase E) deals specifically with participation from its users in the role of ”citizen experts”, here called edgeryders (with lowercase e).
-This is reflected in the presentation of Edgeryders as ”the worlds largest think tank”:
+As said in the introduction, apart from the topics discussed on the platform, Edgeryders as a project (uppercase E) deals specifically with participation from its users in the role of ’’citizen experts’’, here called edgeryders (with lowercase e).
+This is reflected in the presentation of Edgeryders as ’’the worlds largest think tank’’:

 > Thanks to the web, we can collaborate on a massive scale to aggregate
 > our expertise into the world’s largest think tank.
 This is what
 > Edgeryders wants to be.
 >
-> (“. | Edgeryders, Project Website,” n.d.)
+> (Edgeryders, n.d.)

 Edgeryders is therefor both a way of gathering stories about responses to the problem of political participation by young people as well as an answer to its own concerns.
-These concerns are presented in a blog post on Edgeryders from January 2012 discussing the new campaign ””We, the People”:
+These concerns are presented in a blog post on Edgeryders from January 2012 discussing the new campaign ’’’’We, the People’’:

 > The reasoning behind this inquiry is that surveys point to a growing
 > lack of involvement on youths’ part and a gloomy future of party
-> politics. […] Who will elect our officials if not a small minority?
-If
+> politics. [...]
+Who will elect our officials if not a small minority?
-> indeed they are turning away, institutions are responsible to look
+> If indeed they are turning away, institutions are responsible to look
 > into why this happens and how to bring them closer.

 These concerns are also put in another light in a blog post in June 2012